-- IBM RT PC Using and Managing the AIX Operating System describes using AIX Operating System commands, working with the file system, and developing shell procedures.
-This book also provides instructions for performing such system management tasks as adding and deleting user IDs, creating and mounting file systems. backing up the system, and repairing file system damage. - IBM RT PC Guide to Operations describes the Model 10, Model 20, and Model 25 system units, the displays, keyboard, and other devices that can be attached.
-This guide also includes procedures for operating the hardware and moving the Model 10.
-Model 20, and Model 25 system units. - IBM RT PC AIX Operating System Commands Reference lists and describes the AIX Operating System commands.
+- IBM RT PC Using the AIX Operating System describes using the AIX Operating System commands, working with file systems, and developing shell procedures. - IBM RT PC Managing the AIX Operating System provides instructions for performing such system management tasks as adding and deleting user IDs, creating and mounting file systems, and repairing file system damage. - IBM RT PC Guide to Operations describes the IBM 6151 and IBM 6150 system units, the displays, keyboard, and other devices that can be attached.
+This guide also includes procedures for operating the hardware and moving the IBM 6151 and IBM 6150 system units. - IBM RT PC AIX Operating System Commands Reference lists and describes the AIX Operating System commands.